BradHutchings/Mmojo-Server-v2/instructions/102-Project-Features.md

 If you have your own preferred UI, you can use the additions to Mmojo Server to support it as well.

-- There are additions to [server-mmojo.cpp](/files/tools/server/server-mmojo.cpp) to accomodate this feature.
+- There are additions to [server-mmojo.cpp](/files/tools/server/server-mmojo.cpp) to accommodate this feature.
-- There are additions to [arg-mmojo.cpp](/files/common/arg-mmojo.cpp) to accomodate this feature.
+- There are additions to [arg-mmojo.cpp](/files/common/arg-mmojo.cpp) to accommodate this feature.
-- There are additions to [common-mmojo.cpp](/files/common/common-mmojo.cpp) to accomodate this feature.
+- There are additions to [common-mmojo.cpp](/files/common/common-mmojo.cpp) to accommodate this feature.
-- There are additions to [common.h](/files/common/common.h) to accomodate this feature.
+- There are additions to [common.h](/files/common/common.h) to accommodate this feature.

 ---
 ### Enhanced Reporting of Context Window Evaluation